cloud4rpi/docs/docs/mqtt_api.md

 # Prerequisites

 The examples in this section are presented for the [Eclipse Mosquitto™](https://mosquitto.org/) MQTT client.
-Execute the following command to install it if you intent to execute the examples:
+Execute the following command to run them:

 ```bash
 sudo apt-get install mosquitto-clients